pmunts/muntsos/README.txt

     Unhandled exception.
 System.DllNotFoundException: Unable to load shared library 'libgpiod.so.2' or one of its dependencies.

     A little searching led me to RaspberryPi3Driver.cs.
-This .Net IoT Libraries source file contain GPIO services for 64-bit Raspberry Pi Models, but it is missing platform detection code for the Raspberry Pi 5.
-After failing to detect the Raspberry Pi 5, the code somewhere inside System.Device.Gpio fell back to libgpiod V1, which subsequently failed because libgpiod.so.2 was missing.
+This .Net IoT Libraries source file contains some GPIO code for 64-bit Raspberry Pi Models, but it is missing platform detection code for the Raspberry Pi 5.
+After failing to recognize the Raspberry Pi 5, the code somewhere inside System.Device.Gpio fell back to libgpiod V1, which subsequently failed because libgpiod.so.2 was missing.
 This is a bit of a cautionary tale: The .Net IoT Libraries contain a lot of wonderful code, but it may not be well maintained.
 The Raspberry Pi 5 was released almost two years ago.